TylerPohn/collab-canvas/docs/demo-script.md

-# CollabCanvas Demo Script (3-4 minutes)
+# CollabCanvas Demo Script (4-5 minutes)

 ## Opening (20 seconds)

-"I'm Tyler Pohn and this is my CollabCanvas - a real-time collaborative design tool built with React 19, TypeScript, Konva.js, and Firebase.
+"I'm Tyler Pohn and this is my CollabCanvas - a real-time collaborative design tool with AI-powered canvas manipulation, built with React 19, TypeScript, Konva.js, Firebase, and OpenAI.

 ## Authentication & Security (25 seconds)